TAKE YOUR TEAM TO THE NEXT LEVEL WITH OUR COMPETITIVE 5-A-SIDE LEAGUES

-Play Football in Sydney’s Inner West with KIKOFF Soccer Centres.
-We run 5aside football competitions at KIKOFF Fraser Park during the evening from Monday to Thursday.
+Play Football in Sydney’s Inner West with KIKOFF.
+We run 5aside football leagues at KIKOFF Fraser Park during the evening from Monday to Thursday.
 Senior games commence around 6.30pm and finish by 10.30pm.
 The latest 5-a-side pitches ensure that games are always on, regardless of the weather and you can check your fixtures and results online 24 hours a day.

-- Purpose built, safe and contained 5-a-side artificial pitches
+- Purpose built, safe and contained 5-a-side football pitches

 - State of the art under turf drainage so games never called off